assely/documentation/singularities.md

 <a name="preserve-as-multiple-records"></a>
 ### [Preserve as multiple records](#preserve-as-multiple-records)

-Switching to `multiple` causes that metadata are stored in multiple records, where the key will be slug of top level custom field.
+Switching to `multiple` causes that metadata are stored in multiple records, where the key will be a slug of the top level custom field.

 ```php
 public function arguments() {